interferences-at/encreslumieres/OSC.md

 * `/brush/weight ,if`

 Arguments:
-* Argument 1: spray identifier.
+* Argument 1: painter identifier.
 * Argument 2: brush weight.
 The default is 100.
 This will change the size of the brush.

 Description: